Static Caching

 Excluding Pages

-You may add a list of URLs you wish to exclude from being cached.
+You may wish to exclude certain URLs from being cached.

 return [